NgTuanHung051103/docs/thanhlm/UC_G01_Create_Game.md

 **Display Elements:**
 - **Prerequisite Reading Display:** Shows which reading this game will be linked to
-- **Validation Messages:** Real-time error messages below each field
+- **Validation Messages:** Error messages displayed after save attempt if validation fails
 - **Character Counters:** For name and description fields
 - **Information Note:** Explains that words can be added later through Edit Game